 Medicare Special Needs Plans, or SNPs, are a type of Medicare Advantage Plan for those who meet certain conditions.
 They generally provide coverage for doctor visits, hospital services, and prescription drugs.
-To qualify for a Special Needs Plan, you must first have Original Medicare (Part A and Part B) and you must live within the service area of a Medicare SNP plan.
+To qualify, you must first have Original Medicare (Part A and Part B), and you must live within the service area of a Medicare SNP plan.

 You can qualify for both Medicare and Medicaid if you meet the Medicaid eligibility limits in your state (based on your health and finances) and: